conquistador1492/qchannels/README.md

 ### Instructions
-Add your IBM token to Qconfig.py.example, rename to Qconfig.py and move it to directory with the executable file.
+Add your IBM token to Qconfig.py.example, rename to Qconfig.py and move it to a directory with the executable file.